-More than 24 million people in the U.S. have had confirmed coronavirus infections and more than 400,000 have died of COVID-19.
-Tens of thousands of new cases are reported daily nationwide.
+As of Feb.
+1, there have been more than 101 million confirmed coronavirus infections in the U.S. and more than 1 million people have died of COVID-19.
 In the graphics below, explore the trends in your state.

 To show trends, the table below shows the change in average new cases per day in each state, week over week for the last 28 days.
 States marked in shades of red have growing outbreaks; those in shades of green, are declining.